 Chen Zong Ho worked as an art teacher in high schools all over Taiwan after he graduated, such as Pingtung Girl’s High School, Tainan Guanghua Girl’s High School, Tamsui Junior High School and Shilin High School of Commerce.
 His long stay at each location (at least one semester) let him have enough time to get close to the local scenery and people, enabled him to depict the landscape more deeply and vividly than other painters who could only stayed a short term for outdoor painting.
-He said 'Every moving was for painting more different beautiful scenery.'
+He said: 'Every time I moved, it was for painting more different scenery.'
 From Pingtung Coconut Grove, Tainan Old Street and Chiayi Farm of the south, to Yongrakucho, Danshui River and Keelung Harbor of the north, his paintings tell the stories of Taiwan's scenic progress over the years.

-In addition to being a teacher, Chen Zong Ho had a side job of promoting Japan Pentel Art Supplies in building its market in Taiwan, and his clientele was the art teachers in Taiwan.
-Not only did he introduce new painting supplies by demonstration of concrete and abstract painting styles, but also provided the latest art information by regularly offering art magazines like Atelier, みずえ(Mizue), 美育文化 (Biiku Bunka) , 藝術新潮 (Geijutsu Shincho) , 兒童畫集(Children Painting Catalogue).
-Furthermore, he assisted Japanese artist painting exhibition and children painting competition in Taiwan conducted by Pentel art supplies company, he also created the opportunity for the art teachers to begin painting nude human body by taking Ryukyu painter and nude model to demonstrate in conservative Taiwan around the 70’s.
-Chen Zong Ho made his efforts in various aspect on irrigating fine art education of Taiwan, it's a wide range of affection to Taiwan fine art in early days.
+In addition to being a teacher, Chen Zong Ho had a side job of promoting Japan Pentel Art Supplies in building its market in Taiwan.
+His clientele was the art teachers, not only did he introduce Pentel art supplies to them, but also regularly provided them the latest art magazines like Atelier, みずえ(Mizue), 美育文化 (Biiku Bunka) , 藝術新潮 (Geijutsu Shincho) and 兒童畫集(Children Painting Catalogue).
+Furthermore, he assisted art events held by Pentel art supplies company in Taiwan, like Japanese artists exhibition and children painting competition.
+Chen Zong Ho was responsible for taking Japanese painters to demonstrate painting skill and Pentel products at schools in Taiwan, one Okinawa painter always took a nude model with him to demonstrate, it made the art teachers to feel free to paint nude model in conservative old days of Taiwan.
+Chen Zong Ho made his efforts in various aspects on irrigating fine art of Taiwan, the impact was wide in early days.

-It was nearly impossible for artists to travel allover Taiwan for painting routinely, due to the economy and transportation issue of the ordinary people at that time.
-However, Chen Zong Ho took the advantage of business trip, influenced art teachers and himself by deliver the latest fine art supplies and information, also depicted the Taiwan's scenic progress over the years.
+It was barely possible for artists to travel allover Taiwan for painting routinely, due to the economy and transportation issue of the ordinary people at that time.
+However, Chen Zong Ho took the advantage of business trip, delivered the latest fine art magazines and supplies, influenced art teachers and himself, also depicted the Taiwan's scenic progress over the years.

-Chen Zong Ho's early brushstrokes were light and bright, the features of Ishikawa’s and Lan Yin Ding’s can be seen in his paintings, all three of them had traveled extensively throughout Taiwan to depict the landscape in watercolor.
+Chen Zong Ho's paintings are impressionism, his early brushstrokes were light and bright, the features of Ishikawa’s and Lan Yin Ding’s can be seen in his paintings, all three of them had traveled extensively throughout Taiwan to depict the landscape in watercolor.
 In the 70’s, Chen Zong Ho accompanied Fuwa Akira, the famed Japanese watercolor painter, down to Pingtung and Qishan in southern Taiwan for his painting tour each year, therefore, Chen Zong Ho’s style of painting was somewhat influenced by Akira.
-In 1973, one of the judges of the Japan Watercolor Association released an article: ‘Every time I went with Chen Zong Ho to Tamsui for outdoor painting, he liked to depicted those amazing sites by using young people who hung out there as the background for his works, as well as to promote the tourism for locality, his enthusiasm of his hometown was really touching.’
-Also said: ‘Japan has surpassed the United Kingdom to become the world’s largest watercolor exhibition country.
-1/3 of the people who participated in this exhibition were failed, however, Chen Zong-Ho's transparent watercolor is a British-orthodox painting style rendered in contemporary sensibility with correct sketching basis, crisp and clear colors.
+In 1973, one of the judges of the Japan Watercolor Society released an article: ‘Every time I went with Chen Zong Ho to Tamsui for outdoor painting, he liked to depicted those amazing sites by using young people who hung out there as the background for his works, as well as to promote the tourism for locality, his enthusiasm of his hometown was really touching.’
+Also said: ‘Japan has surpassed the United Kingdom to become the world’s largest country for watercolor paintings exhibition.
+1/3 of the participators were failed this time, however, Chen Zong-Ho's transparent watercolor is a British-orthodox painting style rendered in contemporary sensibility with correct sketching basis, crisp and clear colors.
 His paintings were selected by most of the judges without any doubt, he's a prospective master of watercolor in the future.’
 The record of Chen Zong Ho's being selected for eleven consecutive times proves the judge's statement.

-Chen Zong Ho has studied history and literature by himself, and loves music, movies, singing and taking photos; the cultivation of multi-arts has long nurtured his inner creativity and show out on his drawing papers.
+Chen Zong Ho liked to read history and literature, he also loved music, movies, singing and taking photos; the cultivation of multi-arts has nurtured his inner creativity for his lifetime and showed out on his drawing papers.

-Chen Zong Ho was good at creating orderly themes out of chaos, applying short dash brushworks and rich colors, either smudge rendering or flat smearing, to depict the messiness and vitality of traditional food markets, ports and food stalls in alleys.
-His colors included light, heavy, mellow, and passionate, what he presented was not a fairyland, but a plain living environment of humble and hard-working people.
-He liked scenic spots and historical sites, but even more loved to depict the progress of villages and cities during Taiwan’s economic boom; a new developing city look, and an old drifting era look (declining rural area) were intertwined to appear in the same painting, giving a sigh on the rapid changes between destruction and reconstruction of landscape.
-From 1990 to 2001, Chen Zong Ho visited relatives in the United States, his paintings style became enthusiastic, lustrous, and colorful.
-His works during his later years was even more willful and unrestrained, however, the background of his orthodox art education eventually brought him back to the realism.
+Chen Zong Ho was good at creating orderly themes out of chaos, applying short dash brushworks and rich colors, either smudge rendering or flat smearing, to depict the messiness and vitality of traditional food markets, ports and busy streets.
+His colors included light, heavy, mellow, and passionate, what he presented was not a fairyland, but a plain living environment of humble and hard-working people of Taiwan.
+He liked scenic spots and historical sites, but loved even more to depict the changes of villages and cities during Taiwan’s economic boom.
+A new developing city look, and an old drifting era look (declining rural area) were intertwined to appear in the same painting, giving a sigh on the rapid changes between destruction and reconstruction of landscape.
+From 1989 to 2001, Chen Zong Ho visited relatives in the United States, his paintings style became more and more enthusiastic, lustrous, and colorful, the fauvism can be seen in his paintings.
+His works during his later years was even more willful and unrestrained, however, the background of his orthodox art education eventually kept him not far away from realism.

-In 1970, all his paintings were destroyed in a fire, his remaining works are from 1970 to 2002 when he suffered from a stroke.
+All his paintings were destroyed in a fire of teachers' dorm, his remaining works are from 1970 to 2002 as he suffered from a serious stroke.
 About one thousand paintings created in 32 years were the witness of Chen Zong Ho’s ‘Life in Watercolor’.
 He experienced the constant changing of the various eras and their cultural conflicts, the reflection on his paintings were an unique personal styles that integrated multiple arts and cultures of Taiwan, Japan and the United States, with the nourishment inheritances of his predecessors, Chen Zong Ho left a stunning chapter for the development lineage of Taiwan watercolor paintings.